INTERNATIONAL COMMITTEE

 Philippines

-Dr. Rene E. Ofreneo is a Professor Emeritus of the University of the Philippines and former Dean of the UP School of Labor and Industrial Relations.
-He served as Department of Labor and Employment (DOLE) Undersecretary for Labor Relations in 1997-98, at the height of the Asian financial crisis.
+Dr. Rene E. Ofreneo holds the distinguished title of Professor Emeritus at the University of the Philippines and previously served as the Dean of the UP School of Labor and Industrial Relations.
+His extensive career includes a pivotal role as the Department of Labor and Employment (DOLE) Undersecretary for Labor Relations during the challenging period of the Asian financial crisis in 1997-98.

 IKROM MAMADOV